locutusjs/locutus/README.md

 - [ ] Port a few more tricky/interdepending Ruby functions
 - [ ] Port a few more tricky/interdepending Python functions
 - [ ] Port a few more tricky/interdepending Go functions
+- [ ] Port a few more tricky/interdepending Rust functions
+- [ ] Parse requires with ast like browserify.
+Then we can add dependencies back to website
+- [ ] Rework injectweb after structural changes in util.js
+- [x] Generate mocha language tests
+- [x] Use require for dependencies
 - [x] In util.opener: First `*` should point to the requesting/current language
 - [x] Split out the npm module so you could do `var sprintf = require('locutus/sprintf')`
 - [x] Launch BC breaking blogpost